-When dealing with pests in the home, you should follow the precautions outlined in the Tempe Pest Control label.
+When dealing with pests in the home, you should follow the precautions outlined in the Pest Control Gilbert AZ label.
 Before using any pesticides, you should identify the source of the problem and solve it as far as possible.
 To control pests effectively, use baits and crack and crevice treatments instead.
 Be sure to use only those chemicals approved for home use, and follow the instructions on the label as closely as possible.
 Always follow safety instructions, such as avoiding contact with eyes, hands, or other surfaces.

 If you have found scorpions in your home, the best way to control them is to remove their food source.
 Scorpions prefer to live in well-protected areas, so the chemical application may not be an option.
 Pest management professionals know how to use chemical products to control scorpions and will know which ones will work best for your home’s particular infestation.
 For scorpion control, try a specially formulated pesticide.
 It kills the scorpions on contact and leaves a residual barrier, keeping them away for three to four weeks.

 While scorpions are commonly found in southern regions, they are also an issue in home and business environments.
 There are about 1400 species of scorpions grouped into 13 family types.
 Only 25 species cause death through their stings, but most of them are harmless nuisances.
 In the southeast, small black scorpions are notoriously tenacious.
 This may make exterminating them a difficult task, especially if they’re in closed spaces, such as under the sink.

 Another common home pest is scorpions.
 These critters can enter your home through cracks in your foundation or around exterior building elements.
 A poorly fitted garage door can also provide shelter for scorpions.
 If you notice light coming into a dark garage, it may be a sign that the seal beneath the door needs to be repaired.
 And don’t forget about scorpions – they’re common pests that can be difficult to control without professional services.